Msdot001/Exquisite-corpse-Moshood-Owolabi/README.md

 xi.
 Because then I will learn more deeply and fully.
 <br>
 xii.
 Embracing everything: victories and obstacles.
 Frustration and excitement.
 Just everything.
+xiii.
+I joined the course, because I loke working with data.
+xiv.
+I like programming and computers.
+xv.
+I program Python and learning how to use GitHub.